Styx, Jason Aldean to perform in Syracuse

 Styx is known for songs such as “Renegade,” “Come Sail Away,” “Babe,” “Mr. Roboto,” and more.

-The band has been to the Empower Federal Credit Union Amphitheater multiple times in the pas.
+The band has been to the Empower Federal Credit Union Amphitheater multiple times in the past.

 Tickets go on sale, Friday Dec.
 1, at 10 a.m.